 Now, more than ever, you need to be prioritizing your recovery by maintaining a daily, recovery-based lifestyle.
 Good sleep hygiene, regular exercise, and a nutritious diet are important, as is scheduling quality time with family and friends.
 If you are receiving rehab aftercare services, such as sessions with a recovery coach, and these are helping you, by all means continue to utilize the support.

 If you are in a 12-step group like Alcoholics or Narcotics Anonymous, keep attending those weekly meetings.
 You may also want to consider increasing your attendance at these groups.
 In times of greater stress, these weekly opportunities for mutual encouragement and support can prove especially helpful when you’re dealing with fears of relapse and other what-ifs.
-The sober camaraderie not only reinforces recovery but can also provide informal opportunities to network with others who may have job-related leads and advice.
+The sober camaraderie not only reinforces recovery.
+It can also provide informal opportunities to network with others who may have leads and advice on the job market.
 Some members of the group may even be working for employers that hire people in recovery.

 For more professional success tips, check out the latest issue of Recruiter.com Magazine:

 For those times when you get stuck in your head, a short, mindful timeout can provide a much-needed breather.
 Just a few minutes of quiet attention to your breath, being mindful as you slowly breathe in and out, can provide grounding, perspective, and even renewed inspiration for the job search.
 When regularly practiced, this very basic form of mindfulness meditation can also enlarge your sense of what is possible when looking for a job.

 3. Consider Individual Therapy for Managing Specific Fears and Issues as They Arise